mattermost/docs/source/help/apps/desktop-guide.rst

 On Windows 10 and macOS, the Mattermost Desktop App respects the operating system **Appearance** setting configured through System Preferences.

-On Linux, you can run the Mattermost desktop app in dark mode by selecting Mattermost, then selecting **View > Toggle Dark Mode**.
+On Linux, you can run the Mattermost Desktop App in dark mode by selecting Mattermost, then selecting **View > Toggle Dark Mode**.

 .. image:: ../../images/dark_theme.png